drawwithcode/2019-group-11-1/README.md

             <p id="timer" style="display: none"></p>
           </body>
         ```
 The timer itself is called by creating a function that defines which units to show (seconds and tenths of seconds) and then set the conditions for which the timer starts.
-On the screen the HTML content of #timer is shown.
-      (Function contained in fillRectangle(){} function)
+On the screen the HTML content of #timer is shown.(Function contained in fillRectangle(){} function).

           ```
           function timeIt() {
            decseconds++;